 China Studies Course Series

-Given the ascendency of China on the world’s geopolitical and economic stage, it is important to promote understanding of the two peoples and their cultural traditions.
-The program is designed to highlight four major time periods: Ancient China: Foundations of Chinese Thought; the Silk Road and Buddhism; China and the West: The Great Divergence; and Modern Chinese History: 1911–Present.
+Given the ascendency of China on the world’s geopolitical and economic stage, it is important to promote an understanding of the people and their cultural traditions.
+China studies course series is designed to highlight four major time periods: Ancient China: Foundations of Chinese Thought; the Silk Road and Buddhism; China and the West: The Great Divergence; and Modern Chinese History: 1911–Present.
 Please click the buttons for detailed course description and to register.